In The Desert

 We've used our little Canon Power Shot A 710 IS for a lot of the photos on the site and all the videos for the site, so far.
 This set of improvements only works on Canon Point & Shoot cameras.
-Other hacks are available for other cameras and have been for a while.
-For example the hack for the Panasonic GH1 that greatly improves the video mode of the camera -- look into this carefully as it only works on cameras up to a certain serial number.
+There is alot of Canon P&S cameras listed on their web site.
 After that Panasonic encrypted the firmware so it could no longer be hacked.
 This article will deal only with the CHDK hack (improvements) and what the benefits are.

 Some of the improvements are: